 Great idea - except that I was standing on the bomb doors.
 I had momentarily forgotten that only one bomb door would open but, as it happens it would have made no difference if I had remembered because the door that would open was the one nearest the 24 volt battery pack.
 I collected the second cable passed to me through the chaff tube and I then held them both tightly as I clambered up, off the bomb doors and onto the very narrow battery shelf, muttering to myself, "negative left hand, positive right".

-Fortunately by that time my eyes had grown accustomed to the limited amount of light filtering into the bomb bay and I could just about see what I was doing without the aid of the torch.
-After using the torch to double-check which battery terminal was which, I held the cable ends as tightly as I could onto the terminals and shouted down that I was ready.
+Fortunately, by that time my eyes had grown accustomed to the limited amount of light filtering into the bomb bay and I could just about see what I was doing without the aid of the torch.
+After using the torch to double-check which battery terminal was which, I stuffed the torch inside my flying suit and then held the cable ends as tightly as I could onto the terminals and shouted down that I was ready.
 I heard someone relay the message to the crew chief who, of course, had now moved inside the aircraft.

 Things moved swiftly after that - the fastest being me going to the edge of the runway for a pee notwith-standing the large crowd of spectators, some of whom applauded.